 From 30 May to 1st June 2017, the Training Academy on Cultural Routes was hosted by the Municipality of Alba Iulia (Romania), in partnership with the National Museum of Unification and the 1 Decembrie 1918 University.
 Parallel workshops were held around the subject "Development of sustainable tourism products along the Cultural Routes of the Council of Europe”.
 The event was co-organised by the European Institute of Cultural Routes (EICR), the certified Cultural Route TRANSROMANICA and the Municipality of Alba Iulia.

 As the Cultural Routes are a source for the local communities’ cultural, social and economic development, the training seminars explored their role as tools for promoting cultural tourism that fits with sustainable development.
-Tourism product were develop during the three days, with the view to be presented during the Annual Advisory Forum - 30th anniversary of the Cultural Routes programme (27-29 september, Lucca, Italy), where the certified Cultural Routes had the opportunity to meet with tourism professionals during a B2B event.
+Tourism product were developped during the three days, with the view to be presented during the Annual Advisory Forum - 30th anniversary of the Cultural Routes programme (27-29 september, Lucca, Italy), where the certified Cultural Routes had the opportunity to meet with tourism professionals during a B2B event.

 The 2017 Training Academy was also the opportunity to experience Alba Iulia as a crossroads of two Cultural Routes of the Council of Europe: TRANSROMANICA - The Romanesque Routes of European Heritage & The Roman Emperors and Danube Wine Route.